clarinsi/cordex/README.md

 #### structures
 Required.
 Path to file with structures definitions.
 Examples of such file are available in `tests/test_data/structures`.

+#### collocation_sentence_map_dest
+Default value `None`.
+Optional parameter, that should contain path to folder, where mappings between collocations and sentences will be saved.
+If this is set to `None` mappings will not be stored.

 #### min_freq
 Default value `0`.
 Number that indicate how many occurrences in corpus a collocation needs to be present in results.